 - 2 cups of golden raisins

 - 1.5 cups plus 2 tablespoons of general-purpose flour

 - In a mixer, combine the lukewarm milk, 2 tablespoons of sugar, 3 cups of flour, and the yeast and mix thoroughly.
 Set aside for an hour to let the yeast begin to rise.

 - Mix the soft butter and 2 cups of sugar, then add the eggs one at a time, stirring constantly.
-Add the salt, flour, vanilla, raisins, and lemon zest and mix thoroughly.
+Add the salt, flour, vanilla, raisins, and mix thoroughly.

 - Combine the flour and sugar dough batch with the yeast dough batch and mix thoroughly, until the combination forms a smooth, elastic dough.

 - Divide the dough into four parts, and place the dough into 4 greased 5 x 9 x 2.5 inch loaf pans.